Changing the way we view and

 and terminally ill patients facing depression because of their diagnosis.

-A new proposal will help more Washingtonians find the relief and peace they need in a supervised setting.
+Legal access to therapeutic plant medicines will help more Washingtonians find the relief and peace they need in a supervised setting.

 Matthew W. Johnson, CC BY-SA 3.0 https://creativecommons.org/licenses/by-sa/3.0 , via Wikimedia Commons